laggykiller/sticker-convert/README.md

         - `uuid` and `password` are needed if you want to automatically upload the pack with the program.
 View FAQ for more information.
         - Alternatively, you may use Signal Desktop to manually upload and create sticker pack with the output of this prorgam.
 - Telegram (e.g. `https://telegram.me/addstickers/xxxxx`)
-    - Download: Supported, but require bot token
+    - Download: Supported for both stickers and custom emoji, but require bot token
-    - Upload: Supported, but require bot token and user_id.
+    - Upload: Supported for both stickers and custom emoji, but require bot token and user_id.
 Alternatively, you may manually upload and create sticker pack with the output of this program.
 - WhatsApp
     - Download: You have to manually find sticker packs / extract from your phone or from WhatsApp Web
         - Android Phone: Inside `/storage/emulated/0/Whatsapp/media/Whatsapp Stickers` OR `/storage/emulated/0/Android/media/com.whatsapp/WhatsApp/Media/WhatsApp Stickers`